panther-labs/panther-analysis/README.md

 Panther enables teams to define detections as code and programmatically upload them to your Panther deployment.

-This repository contains all of Panther created detections that can be added to your Panther instance.
+This repository contains all the detections developed by Panther for use in your Panther deployment.

 We welcome all contributions!
 Please read the [contributing guidelines](https://github.com/panther-labs/panther-analysis/blob/master/CONTRIBUTING.md) before submitting pull requests.